Skip to content

 Day 1 Location: Lima

 Bienvenidos!
 Welcome to Peru.
-With Indigenous cultures dating back millennia, this country is a fascinating land of Amazonian rainforests, diverse wildlife and soaring mountains.
+With Indigenous cultures dating back millennia, this country is a fascinating land of Amazonian rainforests, diverse wildlife and mountains.
 Your adventure begins in Lima with a welcome meeting at 4 pm at your hotel.
-Embark on an optional Lima Bites and Sights Tour with Urban Adventures, taking you to the bohemian Barranco district to sample the best local street food and pisco cocktails.
+If you arrive early, you might like to visit the Gold Museum or do the Lima Discovery Tour with Urban Adventures to explore hidden hangouts, markets and street food vendors loved by Limeños (people who live in Lima).

 Day 2 Location: Paracas

-Set out on a walking tour of Lima's downtown, where streets are flanked with colonial mansions, palaces and churches.
-See the iconic Plaza Mayor with its imposing Cathedral on foot, then board a local bus bound for Paracas.
-The bus may stop three or four times along the way during the 4-hour journey.
-There are no planned activities upon arrival, but you may want to seek out a bar serving Peru's national libation – this is the birthplace of the Pisco sour, after all.
+Set out on a walking tour of downtown Lima this morning, where the streets are lined with old mansions, palaces and churches.
+Take in Plaza Mayor, the Cathedral of Lima, the San Francisco Monastery and the Central Market where you’ll get a glimpse into Peru’s abundant produce.
+Then, board a local bus to Paracas – it may stop three or four times along the way.
+There are no planned activities in Paracas, but how about seeking out a bar serving Peru's national libation – Pisco sour?

 Day 3 Location: Nazca

-This morning, wildlife enthusiasts might like to visit the Ballestas Islands in Paracas National Reserve for a chance to spot pelicans, red-footed boobies and flamingos on a 2-hour boat tour.
-Otherwise, take it easy with some more self-paced sightseeing in Paracas before the drive to one of the world's most mysterious archaeological sites – the Nazca Lines – a group of geoglyphs in the soil of the Nazca Desert, created between 500 BCE and 500 CE.
-Along the way, you’ll stop in the town of Huacachina.
-This little settlement sits beside a small lake with dramatic sand dunes.
-Here, enjoy the photo opportunities, you can also climb to the viewing platform or take an optional flight over the lines for the best views.
+This morning, wildlife enthusiasts might like to visit the Ballestas Islands in Paracas National Reserve for a chance to spot pelicans, red-footed boobies and flamingos on a two-hour boat tour.
+Otherwise, take it easy with some self-paced sightseeing in Paracas.
+Then, hit the road to Nazca – home to one of the world's most mysterious archaeological sites, the Nazca Lines.
+This group of geoglyphs etched into the ground of the Nazca Desert was created between 500 BCE and 500 CE and covers an area of about 450 square kilometres.
+You’ll stop in the town of Huacachina – a little settlement next to a small lake surrounded by sand dunes.
+Take in the views from the viewing platform or opt for a scenic flight for the ultimate views.

 Day 4 Location: Arequipa

-This morning after breakfast, you’ll have the opportunity to explore the eerie desert graveyard of Chauchilla, where the arid conditions have naturally interred the remains of the Nazca people buried here.
-In the afternoon you'll board a bus from Nazca to Arequipa.
+This morning, you’ll explore the eerie desert graveyard of Chauchilla – where the arid conditions have naturally interred the remains of the Nazca people buried here.
+Later in the afternoon, you'll board a local overnight bus from Nazca to Arequipa.
+The journey is long, so be sure to stock up on snacks.

 Day 5 Location: Arequipa

-Arrive at Arequipa this morning, check into your hotel room, refresh and enjoy some breakfast before you venture out for the day.
-Standing at the foot of El Misti Volcano and oozing Spanish colonial charm, Arequipa vies with Cusco for the title of Peru's most attractive city.
+You’ll arrive in Arequipa this morning.
+Check into your hotel room, freshen up and get breakfast before enjoying free time for the rest of the day.
+Standing at the foot of El Misti Volcano, Arequipa vies with Cusco for the title of Peru's most attractive city.
 Built out of a pale volcanic rock called sillar, the old buildings dazzle in the sun, giving the city its nickname – the White City.
 The main plaza, with its cafes and nearby cathedral, is a lovely place to while away the day.
-You have free time today, so maybe wander the main plaza and explore the cathedral, many cafes and eateries.
-You may like to visit the Andean Sanctuaries Museum, which houses Peru’s famous Ice Maiden – the Inca mummy of a girl who died in the 1440s.
+Maybe wander the plaza, tuck into local dishes like rocoto relleno (stuffed spicy pepper) or visit the Andean Sanctuaries Museum which houses Peru’s famous Ice Maiden – the Inca mummy of a girl who died in the 1440s.

 Day 6 Location: Chivay

-Today you’ll travel about 5 hours by minivan to the town of Chivay.
-Along the way, you’ll see llamas, alpacas and vicunas – not sure how to differentiate between these adorable creatures?
-Your tour leader will explain the differences between them.
-You’ll also stop for breaks, photo opportunities and to try some local coca tea.
-The third stop takes you to the highest point on the tour at Patapama (4800 metres above sea level) before descending to your destination of Chivay.
-Enjoy a break for lunch in town, from here you can either spend the evening soaking in the baths, dining on llama steak at a nearby restaurant or seeing some live Andean music at a pena (local bar).
+Travel by minivan to the traditional market town of Chivay today.
+Look out for llamas, alpacas and vicunas along the way – not sure how to differentiate between these adorable creatures?
+Your leader will help you!
+You'll also stop to stretch your legs, take photos and try local coca tea.
+The third stop takes you to the highest point on the trip at Patapama (4800 m) before descending to Chivay.
+Eat lunch in town, then maybe wander around the plaza or enjoy a soak in the Colca Canyon hot springs.
+Tonight, why not try llama steak at a local restaurant and watch some live Andean music at a pena (bar)?

 Day 7 Location: Colca Canyon to Puno

-This morning visit the Colca Canyon, more than twice as deep as the Grand Canyon, the Colca has some breathtaking views.
-Here you’ll see terraced crops that have been cultivated since pre-Inca times by local villages.
-This is also the home of the Andean condor.
-Witness one of the world’s largest flying birds soar above and below you from a prime viewing point above the canyon.
-Later you’ll board a bus to Puno, it’s a long drive, but the dramatic views of Peru’s highlands – the Altiplano – make it an exceptionally scenic one too.
-Puno is located on the shores of Lake Titicaca, which you’ll explore in the coming days.
-Upon arrival, take the change to get acquainted with the town.
-Puno is known as Peru’s folklore capital, this is due in no small part to its thriving indigenous cultures, including the Aymara and Quechua.
-If you’re lucky enough to arrive during a festival, you’ll be treated to an elaborate parade of costumes and dances.
+Visit the Colca Canyon this morning.
+More than twice as deep as the Grand Canyon, the views here are epic.
+See terraced crops cultivated since pre-Inca times by local villages and look out for the Andean condor – one of the world’s largest flying birds – soaring above and below you from a prime viewing point.
+Later, board a bus to Puno.
+It’s a long drive, but the views of the Altiplano – part of the Peruvian highlands – make it an exceptionally scenic one.
+Puno is on the shores of Lake Titicaca, which you’ll explore in the coming days.
+Upon arrival, you might like to get acquainted with the town.
+Known as Peru’s folklore capital, Puno is home to several Indigenous cultures, including the Aymara and Quechua peoples.

 Day 8 Location: Llachon community

-This morning, you’ll take a tour of the immense Lake Titicaca by motorboat, stopping at the floating Uros Islands that look like they could come from a Pixar or Studio Ghibli movie.
-Built by the Uros people to protect themselves from encroaching Inca forces hundreds of years ago, the islands are constructed from many layers of totora reeds that grow in the shallows of the lake.
-Get a closer look at contemporary life on the shores of the lake with a homestay in a local community.
-Help your host family with their daily activities, try out a few words in the Quechua language and maybe even join a local soccer game to make some friends on the makeshift pitch.
-Tonight, sit down and swap stories with your hosts, who will cook you a feast full of traditional Peruvian favourites.
+Take a tour of the immense Lake Titicaca by motorboat today.
+Stop at the floating Uros Islands that were historically built by the Uros people to protect themselves from encroaching Inca forces hundreds of years ago.
+The islands are constructed from many layers of totora reeds that grow in the lake’s shallows.
+You’ll get a closer look at contemporary life here during a homestay with a local community.
+Help your host family with their daily activities, try out a few words in the Quechua language and maybe join a soccer game to make some friends on the makeshift pitch.
+Tonight, sit down and swap stories with your hosts over a home-cooked meal.

 Day 9 Location: Puno

-This morning after breakfast, board another motorboat and cruise to Taquile Island – known for the intricate, hand-knitted textiles the locals produce.
-Here, knitting is strictly a male domain and women do the spinning.
-It's a great place to pick up some high-quality, locally knitted goods, with the added bonus of supporting the local community.
-Then, take an hour uphill trek to the main area of the island, where you can shop for handicrafts.
-After, descend about 500 steps to the boat.
-Return to Puno, where you might like to gather your group and find a local watering hole to enjoy a drink or two – try a chilcano or indulge in another pisco sour.
+This morning, board another motorboat and cruise to Taquile Island – where the locals are known for producing intricate textiles.
+Here, knitting is strictly men’s domain and women do the spinning.
+It's a great place to pick up high-quality, locally knitted goods while supporting local craftspeople.
+Then, take a one-hour hike uphill to the main area of the island, where you can shop for more handicrafts.
+After, descend about 500 steps to the boat and cruise back to Puno, where you might like to gather the group and find a local watering hole to enjoy a drink or two.
+Chilcano or another Pisco sour, anyone?

 Day 10 Location: Cusco

 Take a scenic bus ride across the Altiplano towards Cusco – the continent’s oldest continuously inhabited city.
 Here, colonial buildings are built on foundations from ancient Inca times.
-Spend some time acclimatising to the high altitude of 3450 m, then set out to discover some of Cusco's lesser-known sights on a guided walking tour.
+Spend some time acclimatising to the high altitude of 3450 m, then set out to explore some of Cusco's lesser-known sights on a guided walking tour.
 Visit the facade of Qoricancha temple, San Pedro market, the main square, 12 Angled Stone, Regocijo Square and San Blas Square.
-End the walking tour at Cusco's Chocolate Museum where you'll get to sample a dissolute cup of hot chocolate made from local cacao beans.
-There’s also a small store where you can browse handicrafts and artisanal chocolate products.
+End the tour at Cusco's Chocolate Museum to sample a cup of hot chocolate made from local cacao beans.
+There’s also a small store where you can browse artisanal chocolate treats.

 Day 11 Location: Cusco

 Enjoy a free day in Cusco – the heart and soul of Peru.
 You may like to visit one of the city’s many museums and archaeological sites with a boleto turistico (tourism ticket).
 This includes the Contemporary Art Museum, Regional History Museum, Qosqo Native Art Museum and the Inca ruins of Saqsaywaman, Q'enqo, Puka Pukara, Pisac and Ollantaytambo.
-The most easily accessible among these sites is Coricancha, which was once the Incan empire's richest temple until the Spanish built a Dominican church on top of it.
-Just speak to your trip leader to organise this pass.
+The most easily accessible among these sites is Coricancha, which was once the Inca empire's richest temple until the Spanish built a Dominican church on top of it.
+Just speak to your leader to organise this pass or get tips to make the most of your time.

 Day 12 Location: Inca Trail

-Depending on the travel arrangements you made before the trip, during the next four days you’ll be either hiking the Inca Trail (Route 1), hiking the Quarry Trail (Route 2) or staying in Cusco for two days before taking the train to Aguas Calientes (Route 3).
+Depending on the travel arrangements you made before the trip, you’ll either spend the next four days hiking the Inca Trail (Route 1), hiking the Quarry Trail (Route 2) or staying in Cusco for two days before taking the train to Aguas Calientes (Route 3).
 All routes visit Machu Picchu.
-While away from Cusco, the bulk of your luggage will be stored at your hotel.
-If you’re hiking the Inca Trail or the Quarry Trail, the evening before you leave, you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
-Your team of porters will carry these bags for you, together with the food and equipment for the trail.
+While away from Cusco, most of your luggage will be stored at your hotel.
+If you’re hiking the Inca or Quarry trails, you'll receive a small duffle bag the evening before you leave to carry your clothes (5 kg maximum).
+Your team of porters will carry these bags for you, together with the food and camping equipment.
 You won't have access to these items until the end of each day, as the porters will always be ahead of the group.
 If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and travel with only a small bag for the overnight stay in Aguas Calientes.
-Route 1 Inca Trail Today, travel by minivan to the 82 km marker and meet your crew of local porters, your cook and your guide.
-Your first day will include uphill trekking to the campsite, which sits at 3100 m above sea level.
+Route 1 Inca Trail: Travel by minivan to the 82 km marker and meet your guide, cook and crew of porters.
+Your first day will include uphill trekking to the campsite (3100 m).
 On the way, you’ll see the Inca sites of Ollantaytambo, Huillca Raccay and Llactapata, as well as incredible views of snow-capped Veronica Peak.
 In the evening, unwind at the campsite with a nourishing meal prepared by your cook.
-Route 2 Quarry Trail Make an early start today and drive to Choquequilla, a small ceremonial place where Incas worshipped the moon.
-From here, you’ll head to the small community near Qory Song’o (Golden Heart) hill, where you’ll climb to the top for the incredible views of the Soqma Perolniyoc, Pachar and Huarocondo valleys.
-There are also several sacred tombs in the area, protected by the locals, which you can explore with your leader and even see some of the original structure crafted from wood and leather.
-These remains have never been seen by travellers before, so you can be a part of this exclusive experience.
-Carry on to the Perolniyoc Cascade lookout, where you can stop for some snacks and photos.
-Arrive at the campsite, 3700 m above sea level, around lunchtime.
-After, set off to explore the Q'orimarca archaeological site, which once served as a checkpoint to the Incas.
-Route 3 Cusco: Train Option stays in Cusco to have time to visit one of the many museums and archaelogical sites; the most accesible among these sites is Coricancha that was the richest temple in inkan times.
-Just speak with your tour leader to organise an optional activity as well.
+Route 2 Quarry Trail: Make an early start today and drive to Choquequilla, a small ceremonial place where Incas worshipped the moon.
+From here, head to the small community near Qory Song’o (Golden Heart) hill to climb to the top for views of the Soqma Perolniyoc, Pachar and Huarocondo valleys.
+There are also several protected sacred tombs which you can explore and even see some of the original structure crafted from wood and leather.
+Travellers have seldom seen these remains.
+Continue to the Perolniyoc Cascade lookout to stop for snacks and photos.
+Arrive at the campsite (3700 m) around lunchtime.
+After, set off to explore the Q'orimarca archaeological site – a historic Inca checkpoint.
+Route 3 Cusco: If you choose the train option, you’ll stay in Cusco so that you have time to visit some of its many museums and archaeological sites.
+The most accessible is Coricancha – once the richest Inca temple.
+Speak with your tour leader to organise optional activities.

 Day 13 Location: Inca Trail

-Route 1 Inca Trail This is the most challenging day of the trek, as you ascend a 5-hour long steep path to reach the highest point of the trail.
-Colloquially known as 'Dead Woman's Pass', Warmiwanusca sits at a height of 4200 m above sea level, providing amazing views of the valley below.
-The group will then descend to the campsite in the Pacaymayo Valley at 3650 m.
-Route 2 Quarry Trail This is the most challenging and rewarding day of the hike.
-A 3-hour walk takes you to the top of the first pass of Puccaqasa, about 4370 m high.
-After enjoying the picturesque views of the valley, it’s a short walk before stopping for lunch.
-After, make the 2-hour hike to Kuychicassa, the highest pass of the trek at 4450 m.
+Route 1 Inca Trail: This is the most challenging trekking day as you’ll ascend a steep path to reach the highest point of the trail.
+Colloquially known as 'Dead Woman's Pass', Warmiwanusca sits at a height of 4200 m, providing amazing views of the valley.
+After, descend to the campsite in the Pacaymayo Valley (3650 m).
+Route 2 Quarry Trail: This is the most challenging and rewarding day.
+A 3-hour walk takes you to the top of the first pass of Puccaqasa (4370 m).
+After enjoying the picturesque views, it’s a short walk before stopping for lunch.
+Then, hike to Kuychicassa (4450 m), the trek’s highest pass.
 From here, descend to the sacred site that the Incas called Intipunku.
-This is a sun gate, where the sun will stream through at particular times of the year and there are views of the Nevado Veronica mountain year-round.
+This is a sun gate, where the sun streams through at certain times of the year.
 The Incas built several sun gates, the most notable overlooking Machu Picchu.
-Head to the campsite, only a stone’s throw away and at 3600 m.
-Route 3 Cusco This morning, drive through the Sacred Valley.
-Known as Wilcamayo to the Incas, the valley has been a source of livelihood for the locals for hundreds of years.
-You’ll see maize crops covering the terraced walls and the sacred river beneath.
-Stop for lunch in a local community, where you'll also get the chance to learn about their traditional lifestyle and maybe wrap your tongue around a few words of the Quechua language. stay tonight in Ollantaytamb, where you will have the option to check out the town’s fascinating archaeological site – ancient remnants of an Inca city with soaring views over the present-day settlement.
+Continue to the campsite (3600 m) only a stone’s throw away.
+Route 3 Cusco: This morning, drive through the Sacred Valley.
+Known as Wilcamayo to the Incas, it has been a source of livelihood for the locals for hundreds of years, with maize crops covering the terraced valley walls.
+Stop for lunch in a local community, where you'll also get the chance to learn about their traditional lifestyle and maybe wrap your tongue around a few words of the Quechua language.
+Tonight, stay in Ollantaytambo where you can check out the town’s fascinating remnants of an Inca city overlooking the present-day settlement.

 Day 14 Location: Inca Trail

-Route 1 Inca Trail Start the day with a climb through the Pacaymayo Valley to Runkuracay Pass at 3980 m.
+Route 1 Inca Trail: Start the day with a climb through the Pacaymayo Valley to Runkuracay Pass (3980 m).
 Enjoy views of the snow-capped mountain of Cordillera Vilcabamba before descending for around 2 to 3 hours to the ruins of Sayacmarca.
-Continue over the trail’s third pass to the ruins of Phuyupatamarca at 3850 m, also known as the 'Town Above the Clouds'.
-Start the 2-hour descent down the Inca steps to the final night's campsite by the Winay Wayna archaeological site.
-Route 2 Quarry Trail Today’s hike will all be downhill.
-The first stop is the incomplete Kachiqata quarry, where the Incas were intercepted by the Spanish.
-Explore the cobbled streets of Ollantaytambo when you finish your trek, before taking the short train journey to Aguas Calientes.
-This is where you’ll meet with the travellers in your group who didn't hike.
+Continue over the trail’s third pass to the ruins of Phuyupatamarca (3850 m), also known as the 'Town Above the Clouds'.
+Then start the 2-hour descent down Inca steps to a campsite by the Winay Wayna archaeological site.
+Route 2 Quarry Trail: Today’s hike is all downhill.
+The first stop is the incomplete Kachiqata quarry, where the Spanish intercepted the Incas.
+Explore the cobbled streets of Ollantaytambo when you finish the trek, then take a short train ride to Aguas Calientes.
+This is where you’ll meet the travellers in your group who didn't hike.
 Spend the night in a hotel before tomorrow’s visit to Machu Picchu.
-Route 3 Train to Aguas Calientes Today you’ll meet up with the travellers in your group who may have hiked the Quarry Trail.
+Route 3 Train to Aguas Calientes: Today you’ll meet up with the travellers in your group who may have hiked the Quarry Trail.
 You’ll catch a 1.5-hour train through the winding Urubamba Valley to Aguas Calientes.
-The city is nestled in the cloud forest at the foot of Machu Picchu.
+The city is in the cloud forest at the foot of Machu Picchu.
 Spend the night in a hotel before tomorrow’s visit to Machu Picchu.

 Day 15 Location: Cusco